CodeJonesW/Wills_Blog/assets/in-process/flask-to-kubernetes.md

 cover_image: "/images/posts/flask-to-kubernetes/main1.png"
 ---

 Embarking on a project to analyze YouTube videos using AI was both exciting and challenging.
-What started as a simple Flask server evolved into a comprehensive learning experience involving containerization, cloud deployment, and Kubernetes orchestration.
-I want to share my journey, the hurdles I faced, and how I pivoted to embrace new technologies.
+I learned a lot about Flask, Celery, and Google Cloud Platform along the way.
+However, a roadblock with YouTube's terms of service forced me to pivot my approach.

+I am happy to say I can now evolve the project into a new opportunity to learn.
+This article will cover containerization, cloud deployment, and Kubernetes orchestration.

 <img src="/images/posts/flask-to-kubernetes/docker_kubernetes.png" alt="web app ui" title="Login"  />